dpaluy/awesome-rails/README.md

 * [Meta Tags](https://github.com/kpumuk/meta-tags) - Search Engine Optimization (SEO) plugin for Ruby on Rails applications.
 * [Human Power](https://github.com/lassebunk/human_power) - Generate robots.txt

+## Meta
+*Libraries for MetaData.*

+* [Preloadables](https://github.com/jacopotarantino/preloadables) - is exposing a set of view helpers for outputting HTML metadata related to domains, assets and pages that you would like to preload/prerender.

 ## PDF
 *Libraries and software for working with PDF files.*